mpkrass7/m_pkfire/content/post/2021-09-19-pretty-networks-with-plotly/index.md

 projects: []
 ---

-I occassionally look around Stackoverflow for questions I can answer to practice coding and explaining my solutions.
+I occasionally look around Stackoverflow for questions I can answer to practice coding and explaining my solutions.
 The other day, I perused the forums and saw a NetworkX question.
 Having some experience with network analysis (although much more with iGraph), I figured I'd try my hand at answering it.
-Another person beat me to the post, but at his encouragement I added my own spin on it using Plotly.
+Another person beat me to the post, but at his encouragement I added my own spin on it using plotly.
 So, if you find yourself struggling to plot a coherent and interactive network graphic in Python, read on!

 ## Question